 - Deterioration of general well-being – fatigue, memory impairment, lower intellectual activity

-In the global scope, number of people with obesity has almost doubled during last 40 years.
+In the global scope, number of people with obesity has almost doubled during the last 40 years.
 According to the up-to-date World Health Organization data, more than 50% of people in the European region have excessive body mass and more than 20% are diagnosed with obesity.

 Main causes, underlying this threatening situation, are the following: